 Alder is a relatively soft hardwood with a grain pattern similar to Cherry.
 The color is uniform and varies slightly from reddish-brown to light tan or honey.
 Knotty alder has a rustic, rugged look; knots are random in size, quantity and location.
 Open, star, and split knots are common.
 Alder accepts stain and finishes very well.
 Janka hardness: 590.

 Wood is strong, easily harvested, 100% renewable, thermally efficient, acoustically calming, cost effective, easy to transform into virtually any shape, and always in harmony with its surroundings.
 It offers such a pleasing indoor temperature and ambiance that one instantly feels at ease in a room with wood features.
 Wood doors open with a warm welcome.
 Wood mouldings provide just the right accent to the home’s dècor—bringing each room of the house together into one great whole.
-And wood flooring is comfortable to the feet, both in winter and in summer.

 To learn more about grades and cuts of wood, click the links below: